Frequently Asked Questions

 Q. When is construction likely to start?

-A. We expect construction to start within six months of DCO consent being granted in 2021.
+A. We expect construction to start within six months of DCO consent being granted.
 Some early phases of construction could start almost immediately, subject to the terms of the consent.

 Q. How long will construction take?